turbot/steampipe-docs/docs/integrations/aws_codebuild.md

 aws secretsmanager create-secret --name steampipe-cloud --secret-string \
   '{"STEAMPIPE_CLOUD_TOKEN":"spt_PUTYOURTOKENHERE","WORKSPACE":"fooli"}'
 ```

+You can find the entire file [here in our samples repository](https://github.com/turbot/steampipe-samples/blob/main/all/aws-codebuild/steampipe-cloud-buildspec.yaml).

 That's it!
 Now you can use any of Steampipe's plugins and mods as part of your CodeBuild projects, either locally of leveraging the power of Steampipe Cloud.